 Options outside academia

-If you want to leave academia, there are a few possibilities for which the skills you built in philosophy may be helpful.
+If you want to work outside academia, there are a few possibilities for which the skills you built in philosophy may be helpful.
 The array of people with PhDs in philosophy (or who started a PhD but dropped out) who are pursuing other, potentially high-impact career paths is somewhat encouraging.
 You can see a few examples we’ve heard about here.

 We discussed some careers above that might be a good fit for people who are attracted to philosophy.
-Here are some more options in which having a PhD in philosophy might prove helpful:
+Here are some more options outside academia in which having a PhD in philosophy might prove helpful:

-We think working in technology policy, and especially AI policy, has the potential to be particularly high-impact.
-Moreover, AI labs such as DeepMind and Open AI have divisions for research on normative questions about AI and other philosophically-loaded topics.
 Check out this 80,000 Hours Podcast episode with Amanda Askell to learn about her transition from Philosophy PhD to policy researcher at Open AI, and this 80,000 Hours article for the case for working in AI policy.

 Should you do an undergraduate degree in philosophy?